azu/monorepo-utils/packages/@monorepo-utils/workspaces-to-typescript-project-references/README.md

       --check            If set the flag, check only differences of tsconfig.json and does not update tsconfig.json.
                          If the check is failed, exit status 1.
 It is useful for testing.

+      --plugin           [Path:string] Path to plugin script.
+                         Load the plugin script as module and use it.

     Examples
       # Update project references in tsconfig.json
       $ workspaces-to-typescript-project-references